TolikPylypchuk/SharpHook/README.md

 libuiohook also provides functions to get various system properties.
 The corresponding methods are also present in `UioHook`.

+**Important**: An application manifest is required on Windows to enable DPI awareness for your app.
+If it's not enabled then mouse coordinates will be wrong on high-DPI screens.
+You can look at the sample app in this repository to see the manifest example.

 ### Default Global Hooks